HilaShoshan/OS_final_work/README.md

 Scan an entire library recursively, and perform operations on the files. check it's inode number and it's type. ignore soft links.

+## ! each question contains a makefile to compile, and a README that explains how to run !